sammuelyee/docs/cartodb-editor.md

 SELECT * FROM dataset_twitter WHERE actor_verified is true
 {% endhighlight %}

-Another one: “Which tweets have got the largest number of retweets?”
+Another one: "Which tweets have got the largest number of retweets?"

 {% highlight sql %}
 SELECT * FROM dataset_twitter ORDER BY retweetcount DESC